ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 ## Setup SLURM script

-**Create empty file for SLURM script and open it with favourite text editor:**
+**Create an empty file for the SLURM script and open it with your favorite text editor:**

 ```
 touch run_odm_latest.sh